 Through paintings I translate the landscape and deep space into scenes that explore new territory.
 Discoveries in the subject matter, creative process and how they are presented are created on canvas, paper or wood.
 I have always been fascinated by science, art and technology; my first career was as a chemist and then on to biotechnology.
 I believe it's important to continually cultivate my sense of wonder and to educate myself on the world we live in, including the spaces currently beyond our reach.
 Each painting is an experiment, either in the materials, subject, application process or the presentation.
 I like to call my approach expressive experimentation.

-An ongoing series is based on images from the Hubble space telescope.
+An ongoing series is based on images from the Hubble space telescope and other astrophotography.
 Through these cosmic paintings you'll visually experience the thought provoking nebulae, galaxies, dark matter, stars and planet systems of our universe.
 I'm creating new abstracts and insects with interesting textures of hand-made papers, metal leaf and other mixed media, giving them greater depth and luminescence.
 The complex surfaces have considerable tactile qualities and create a greater illusion of color depth than most other paint applications.

-The sculptures of birds, beasts and sometimes objects are made from paper, wood, glass and fiber clay.
+Sculptures of birds, beasts and sometimes objects are made from paper, metal, wood, glass and fiber clay.
 Fiber clay does not require firing in a kiln so they are either painted realistically with acrylic paint or given an all over bronze look, making them the more affordable bronze.

-I'm active with The Prescott Center for the Arts (PCA) and represented by 'Tis Gallery, The Gallery in Williams, Prescott Art Market and
+I'm active with The Prescott Center for the Arts (PCA) and represented by 'Tis Gallery, The Gallery in Williams, Prescott Art Market, Hart of AZ, Cactus Wren Artisans and Gallery 2622 (web).